Paulsky/tax-switch/README.txt

 == Changelog ==

+= 1.1.4 =
+* Improved compatibility for Tiered Pricing Table for WooCommerce

 = 1.1.3 =
 * Migrated filters from only using 'woocommerce_get_price_html' to 'woocommerce_get_price_html' in combination with 'wc_price'.
 This way, the plugin should be more compatible with other plugins.
 * Added compatibility for [Discount Rules for WooCommerce](https://wordpress.org/plugins/woo-discount-rules/)
 * Added compatibility for Tiered Pricing Table for WooCommerce on catalog pages

 = 1.1.2 =
-* Added Measurement Price Calculator for WooCommerce.
+* Added compatibility for Measurement Price Calculator for WooCommerce.

 = 1.1.1 =
-* Added Compatibility for Tiered Pricing Table for WooCommerce Premium (single product page).
+* Added compatibility for Tiered Pricing Table for WooCommerce Premium (single product page).

 = 1.1.0 =
 * Added compatibility for [Tiered Pricing Table for WooCommerce](https://wordpress.org/plugins/tier-pricing-table/) (single product page).